concord-consortium/lara/documentation/docker-production.md

 ### Pull nginx out of lara container

 A separate nginx container can be used that proxies all requests to LARA.
 And it would be setup to agressively cache the assests from the LARA container.
 Benefits:
 - we can drop Foreman.
 - the logging would be more clear: standard out from nginx will go to one stream, and lara to another stream
+- starting or upgrading a new server might be faster because the lara container wouldn't need to contain nginx too.

 ## Other Annoying issues: